neonevm/neon-evm.docs/docs/operating/operator-introduction.md

 > For example, if the Neon Operator has 40 keys, our recommendation is to run each instance of the Neon Proxy with 20 keys.

 As a Kubernetes service, Neon Proxy instances will rebalance user requests and user transactions.

+## Testing

+Running a local node of Solana, Proxy, and the Neon EVM supports users who are interested in testing, developing, and learning how to interact with Neon EVM.
+Whether you wish to deploy smart contracts, conduct transactions, or interact with the deployed NeonEVM smart contract, running a local Proxy solution will assist.

+To use Neon EVM's Mainnet entry point to Proxy, you must be on the allowlist, *whereas* running your own local installation does not require approval.

+While Solana does not recommend running a Solana instance from a container, it does work and is useful for testing.
+Running Solana in a container also allows users to quickly reset the Solana state and retrieve the hardware space claimed by the node.

+There are several options available to developers who wish to test transactions on Neon EVM.

+## 1. Local Neon Proxy to local Solana

+[This page](basic.md) provides a walk-through for option 1.

+## 2. Local Neon Proxy to remote Solana

+It is also possible to run Neon Proxy locally and configure it to use a public RPC endpoint to access Solana.

+## 3. Remote Neon Proxy to remote Solana

+Most dApps will use this service model to process their transactions via Neon EVM.

+> Prior to Neon EVM's Mainnet launch, options 2 and 3 are available for Solana's Testnet and Devnet.